railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 The accuracy of the services entered is crucial for calculating the profitability of the different jobs and the recharging of services.
 Different reports are therefore available for verifying employees' data entry.
 Employees can verify their own timesheet using the following reports:

-* Printing the timesheets per month, using the menu  *Human Resources > Reporting > Timesheet > Print My Timesheet* .
+* Printing the timesheets per month, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Print My Timesheet`.

-* Reviewing all service entries using the menu  *Human Resources > Hours Encoding > For Me > All My Work* .
+* Reviewing all service entries using the menu :menuselection:`Human Resources --> Hours Encoding --> For Me --> All My Work`.
 You can then use the filters to analyze your services by project, by period or by product.

 .. tip:: Hiding service costs